pyfemtet/pytest-dashboard/README.md

 > you cannot save the entire progress file to
 > the same directory with each progress file.

-`python -m pytest_dashboard.tolly --progress-dir=[dir/contains/progress.yaml_files]`
+`python -m pytest_dashboard.tally --progress-dir=[dir/contains/progress.yaml_files]`
-by this command, you monitor -progress.yaml files inside `dir/contains/progress.yaml_files` and continurous update to tolly them to `--entire-progress-path` (optional, default to `entire-progress.yaml`) file.
+by this command, you monitor -progress.yaml files inside `dir/contains/progress.yaml_files` and continurous update to tally them to `--entire-progress-path` (optional, default to `entire-progress.yaml`) file.

 `python -m pytest_dashboard.launch_pytest_dashboard`